Why Paychex Inc. (PAYX) Stock Could See Much Higher Prices Ahead

 Sponsored

-The stock witnessed a -1.84% gain in the last 1 month and extending the period to 3 months gives it a -1.65%, and is 2.63% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.71% over the week and 1.80% over the month.
+The stock witnessed a -2.29% gain in the last 1 month and extending the period to 3 months gives it a -2.77%, and is -2.41% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.98% over the week and 1.79% over the month.

 Paychex Inc. (PAYX) Analyst Forecasts